Chowdhury-DSP/BYOD/README.md

 audio plugin.

 ## TODO
-- New processors: tube screamer, bass cleaner, klon
+- New processors: tube screamer, klon
 - Audit which parameters need more smoothing
 - Audit which processors need pre-buffering
-- Undo/Redo

 ## Building